joshhus/blockchain-sw-25/howto/ibp-v2-faq.md

 {: #ibp-v2-faq-vscode-tutorials}
 {: faq}

 The {{site.data.keyword.blockchainfull_notm}} Platform extension provides guided tutorials within VS Code to help you get started.
 You can find these tutorials on the extension home page when the extension is first installed.
-However, you can return to the tutorials and the home page by going to the extensions tab. <blockchain-sw-213>For more information, see [Guided tutorials in VS Code](/docs/blockchain-sw-213?topic=blockchain-sw-213-develop-vscode#develop-vscode-guided-tutorials).</blockchain-sw-213>
+However, you can return to the tutorials and the home page by going to the extensions tab.
+For more information, see [Guided tutorials in VS Code](/docs/blockchain-sw-25?topic=blockchain-sw-25-develop-vscode#develop-vscode-guided-tutorials).

 ## Can the {{site.data.keyword.blockchainfull_notm}} Platform monitor the health of a client application?
 {: #ibp-v2-faq-mon-client-app}